 A Kid's Place was developed and built from what started as a group discussion in the community involving a group of concerned individuals, Hillsborough County Sheriffs Office, the Department of Children and Families, Hillsborough Kids, Inc., YMCA, Child Abuse Council, Hillsborough County School District, Hillsborough County Children's Services, the Children's Board, and other community leaders.
 Working in partnership, a task force was formed to discuss and resolve the many issues regarding child welfare services in our communities.

 A Kid's Place was designed as a solution to many of these issues and is a model program in the child welfare system, adhering to and exceeding best practices in this field.
 Our Siblings Connected program and House Parent model are what make A Kid's Place unique, as brothers and sisters are allowed to be placed together and begin to heal from the trauma they've endured in a safe and loving home-like environment.

 Development of public support and awareness is done solely through volunteers, the Board of Directors and private philanthropy.
-Fundraising events include the A Kid's Place Golf Classic, "Home is Where the Heart Is" Holiday Stroll, our annual luncheon, "Be a Hero" and our Black Tie Gala.
+Fundraising events include the A Kid's Place Golf Classic, "Home is Where the Heart Is" Holiday Stroll, our annual "Be a Hero" luncheon, and the Fostering Hope Black Tie Gala.